i386x/pubdocs/Rust/README.md

   * at least 16 bits wide
   * maximum `isize` value is the theoretical upper bound on object and array size
+* alignment of integer types is platform-specific
+  * in most cases, their alignment is equal to their size, but it may be less
 * range (`2**x` means `1 << x`):
   * `iN` (`N` bits, signed):
     * minimum: `-(2**(N-1))`